wolfsolver/Supernote_InkGames/README.md

 # 🖋️ InkGames for Supernote

+> *"No UI clutter—just you, your pen, and your logic."*

 **InkGames** is a minimalist, mainly offline **puzzle generator** designed specifically for Supernote E-ink devices.
 It is **not an interactive gaming app** in the traditional sense; instead, it acts as a digital printing house for your device.

 The goal of this project is to generate high-quality, paper-style puzzle grids that you can "insert" into your notes and solve manually using your Supernote stylus.
 It bridges the gap between digital convenience and the tactile satisfaction of a physical puzzle book.